-12.4.
-A golden hello will be paid to every GP taking up an eligible post in areas with recruitment difficulties that meet the requirements of paragraph 12.3 ii and iii.
-The amount of the payment will be at least £5,000.
+11.6.
+A Golden Hello must be paid to every GP taking up an entitled post in areas with recruitment difficulties that meet the requirements of paragraph 11.4 The amount of the payment must be at least £5,000.